-The bill would require a guardian to be a licensed foster parent to receive guardianship assistance under the act.
+The bill would require a guardian to be a licensed foster parent to receive guardianship assistance under the Act.

 The current eligibility criteria include a requirement that the eligible child reside with the guardian in the guardian's residence.
 The bill would require the child to reside in the prospective guardian's residence for at least six months before the DHS received the application for guardianship assistance.

-In addition, the act requires the guardian to be assessed and approved for guardianship assistance by the DHS before receiving guardianship assistance.
-The bill would require the assessment to include criminal record checks and child abuse and neglect central registry checks on the guardian and all adults living in his or her home, as well as fingerprint-based criminal record checks on the guardian.
-If the guardian's fingerprints were stored in the automated fingerprint identification system (AFIS) under the child care licensing act, the DHS would have to use those fingerprints for the criminal record check.
-(That act requires applicants for a foster care home license to undergo criminal history checks, and requires the State Police to store fingerprints submitted under the act in an AFIS database.)
+In addition, the Act requires the guardian to be assessed and approved for guardianship assistance by the DHS before receiving quardianship assistance.
+The bill would require the assessment to include criminal record checks and child abuse and neglect central registry checks on the guardian and all adults living in his or her home, as well as fingerprint-based criminal record checks If the quardian's on the quardian. fingerprints were stored in the automated fingerprint identification system (AFIS) under the child care licensing Act, the DHS would have to use those fingerprints for the criminal record check.
+(That Act requires applicants for a foster care home license to undergo criminal history checks, and requires the State Police to store fingerprints submitted under the Act in an AFIS database.)